Master Gardener Volunteer & Home Horticulture Training

 2026 Master Gardener Volunteer Training - This 17 session class will be held in the Verde Valley beginning in January, 2026.
 Applications will be available in November, 2025.
 If you would like to be placed on a list to receive an application please email Mary Barnes at barnesm@arizona.edu

-2025 Home Horticulture Class -This class is for those who would like to learn science-based gardening practices, with no volunteer commitment.
-The class covers most of the same topics listed above for the Master Gardener Volunteer training, but condensed to fit into 2 hours.
-The 2025 session will be held via Zoon on Tuesday evenings, Sept 9th to October 21st, 6:00pm to 8:00pm.
-Please submit your application by August 15th via email to Mary Barnes at barnesm@arizona.edu or via U.S. Mail to Mary Barnes, 840 Rodeo Drive, Bldg C, Prescott, AZ 86305.
-The class fee is $125 and will be requested after acceptance to the class.
+2026 Home Horticulture Class -This class is for those who would like to learn science-based gardening practices, with no volunteer commitment.
+The class covers most of the same topics listed above for the Master Gardener Volunteer training, but condensed to fit into seven 2 hours sessions.
+The 2026 session will be held via Zoom one evening a week, beginning in September.
+Applications will be available in August, 2026.
+You may submit your request for an application by emailing Mary Barnes, barnesm@arizona.edu .